-Built with innovative thermal insulation material, the AKASO ski socks have adopted a novel and advanced hollow fiber design.
-With fibers engineered by Thermolite EcoMade technology, these women’s ski socks will trap heat and gloriously insulate your limbs from the cold.
+Built with innovative thermal insulation material, the AKASO’s reliable ski socks have adopted a novel and advanced hollow fiber design.
+With fibers engineered by Thermolite EcoMade technology, these stretchy women’s ski socks will trap heat and gloriously insulate your limbs from the cold weather.
 Meanwhile, their lightweight blend of 100% recycled merino wool is moisture-wicking, breathable, and pleasantly comfortable against the skin.
 The addition of lycra fibers adds an extra boost of elasticity and provides excellent retention of shape, so you can enjoy a snug fit every time.

 - Available in multiple popular colors

 - Extra terry loop to prevent sliding of socks

 - Percentage of merino wool in fabric blend is relatively lower